 Cereals and pulse-based ready-to-use therapeutic food as an alternative to the standard milk- and peanut paste-based formulation for treating severe acute malnutrition: a noninferiority, individually randomized controlled efficacy clinical trial

 Bahwere P, Balaluka B, Wells JC, Mbiribindi CN, Sadler K, Akomo P, Dramaix-Wilmet M, Collins S

 This study compared the effectveness of a sorghum-maize-corn ready-to-use therapeutic food (SMS-RUTF) to peanut-RUTF (P-RUTF).
 Authors used a nonblinded, parallel-group, simple randomized controlled trial along with a day care approach that enrolled 2 groups of children aged 6-23 and 24-59 mo, respectively, with severe acute malnutrition.

-Although in children 24 months or older, treatment with SMS-RUTF was comparable to P-RUTF, the recovery rate in children 23 months or younger was inferior for SMS-RUTF when compared to P-RUTF.
+Key Findings: Although in children 24 months or older, treatment with SMS-RUTF was comparable to P-RUTF, the recovery rate in children 23 months or younger was inferior for SMS-RUTF when compared to P-RUTF.
 Conclusion: SMS-RUTF may be used to treat severe acute malnutrition in children 24 months and older but not in younger children.
 In younger children, the P-RUTF is superior.